MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Note that this setting does not remove the original label from the document or any visual markings in the document that the original label might have applied.
 To remove headers and footers, see the earlier section, [Remove headers and footers from other labeling solutions](#remove-headers-and-footers-from-other-labeling-solutions).

+> [!TIP]
+> To enable the unified labeling client to support opening and decrypting files with IQP protection without migrating them, see [Open and decrypt documents with IQP protection](#open-and-decrypt-documents-with-iqp-protection).

 #### Example 1: One-to-one mapping of the same label name

 Requirement: Documents that have a Secure Islands label of "Confidential" should be relabeled as "Confidential" by Azure Information Protection.